jacobp100/cssta/docs/index.md

 />
 ```

 You can also add the `component` prop on any Cssta element to override the base component.
+This can be a string or another component.

 ```jsx
 const Div = cssta.div`